jan-carreras/ddia/docs/design/!TEMPLATE.md

 # Design options

-> Longest section on the spec, level of detail depending on the audience.
+> The longest section on the spec, level of detail depending on the audience.
 Describe the engineering approach, include architecture diagram.

 > Describe various options if possible.
 Define pros/cons on each one.